Introduction

 Election commitment grant opportunity guidelines

-Grant opportunity guidelines for election commitments must be developed and must comply with the relevant sections of part 1 of the CGRPs.
+Grant opportunity guidelines for election commitments must be developed and must comply with the relevant sections of Part 1 of the CGRPs.

 - of the factors that will be considered in making that determination (including as appropriate, the standards their project proposal will need to meet)